Neil O'Donnell

-Neil Kennedy O'Donnell (born July 3, 1966) is an American former professional football player who was a quarterback in the National Football League (NFL) for 14 seasons.
-He played college football at Maryland and was selected by the Pittsburgh Steelers in the third round of the 1990 NFL Draft.
+Neil Kennedy O'Donnell (born July 3, 1966) is an American former professional football quarterback who played in the National Football League (NFL) for 14 seasons.
+He played college football for the Maryland Terrapins and was selected by the Pittsburgh Steelers in the third round of the 1990 NFL draft.
 During his six seasons with the Steelers, O'Donnell received Pro Bowl honors and helped lead them to a Super Bowl appearance in Super Bowl XXX.
 After leaving Pittsburgh, he was a member of the New York Jets for two seasons and the Cincinnati Bengals for one.
 O'Donnell spent his last five seasons mostly as a backup with the Tennessee Titans.

 Early life

-O'Donnell grew up in Madison, New Jersey, and played high school football there at Madison High School.
-Neil Kennedy O’Donnell was born July 3, 1966 in Morristown, New Jersey.
-Neil's four older brothers played for local coaching legend Ted Monica and won state championships.
+Neil Kennedy O'Donnell was born on July 3, 1966, in Morristown, New Jersey, and grew up in Madison, New Jersey, where he played high school football at Madison High School.
+His four older brothers played for local coaching legend Ted Monica and won state championships.
 Stephen O’Donnell was an All-State quarterback who went on to play for Duke.
 Coach Monica had retired by the time Neil enrolled at Madison High School, but mentored him throughout much of his young football life.
 O'Donnell was the star of the Dodgers varsity team as a sophomore and junior, but the team won just three games in those two seasons.
-During his senior year, as quarterback, O'Donnell led the team to a respectable 4-2-3 season in 1985.
+During his senior year as quarterback, O'Donnell led the team to a respectable 4–2–3 season in 1985.
 Coach Bobby Ross recruited him to the University of Maryland despite lacking the stats and honors of other high school stars.

 College career

-At the University of Maryland, O'Donnell redshirted the 1986 season, then played for the Terrapins for three seasons and was the starting quarterback in the 1988 and 1989.
+At the University of Maryland, College Park, O'Donnell redshirted the 1986 season, then played for the Terrapins for three seasons and was the starting quarterback in the 1988 and 1989 seasons.
 He played under head coach Joe Krivak, who was promoted from quarterback coach after Bobby Ross left the program in 1986.
 The Krivak era was marked by mediocre results and the O'Donnell years featured an especially tough out-of-conference schedule.
-The Terps finished 5-6 in 1988 and 3-7-1 in 1989, notably tying Penn State, only the second time Maryland had avoided losing to the Nittany Lions in the series up to that point.
+The Terps finished 5–6 in 1988 and 3–7–1 in 1989, notably tying Penn State, only the second time Maryland had avoided losing to the Nittany Lions in the series up to that point.
 The Terps failed to reach a bowl game during O'Donnell's career there.
 He was backed up by QB Scott Zolak, who pushed O'Donnell for playing time during both of his seasons as a starter.
 O'Donnell wore #14 for the Terps and for most of his Pro Career.
 He was awarded the Ray Krouse Award for Maryland team MVP in 1989, and finished his Maryland career with 26 touchdown passes, 3 rushing touchdowns, and 5,069 total yards.